-US, global and Australian shares are now back around their early October lows again, which leaves them down around 7 to 8% from their July highs.
 The risk of a further leg down in global and Australian shares remains high.
-The ongoing rise in bond yields is putting increasing pressure on share market valuations which are already stretched; central banks are continuing to signal high for longer interest rates; the risk of recession remains high; the risk of an escalation to involve Iran in the Israeli conflict which would directly threaten oil supplies is high; this would add to inflation and recession fears; uncertainty remains high around the China's economy and property markets; and the US remains at high risk of a shutdown next month.
+The new highs in bond yields are putting increasing pressure on share market valuations which are already stretched; central banks are continuing to signal high for longer interest rates; the risk of recession remains high; the risk of an escalation to involve Iran in the Israeli conflict which would directly threaten oil supplies is high; this would add to inflation and recession fears; uncertainty remains high around the China's economy and property markets; and the US remains at high risk of a shutdown next month.
 So, the ride for shares is likely to remain volatile.